kennersoft/kennercore/docs/en/administration/module-manager.md

 ## Modules Manager

-The Modules Manager mechanism is available for you in TreoCore to install, update, and remove modules – extensions that add new or expand the existing functionality.
+The Modules Manager mechanism is available for you in KennerCore to install, update, and remove modules – extensions that add new or expand the existing functionality.

 Modules Manager is located on the Administration > Modules Manager page.